What to Expect

 - Feel free to sit anywhere, there are no reserved seats.

-- If you feel comfortable in doing so, please fill out a welcome card and drop it in the offering tray.
+- If you feel comfortable in doing so, please fill out a welcome card and drop it in the offering baskets when they are passed or in the offering box in the foyer as you leave.
 (We use it for record-keeping and to thank our guests for coming).
 You may also use it to submit prayer requests or other information to the elders and ministers.

 You’ll notice that our worship in song is without instrumental accompaniment.
 We believe that a cappella congregational singing both enhances our personal involvement in the worship, and conforms to the New Testament example (a cappella literally means “in the manner of the church,” or “as in the chapel”).

 In 1974 the congregation hired its first part-time preacher, and augmented that in 1985 with a full-time “personal” minister/evangelist whose primary duties were to respond to personal needs of members and the community.
 In 1989 the church added a part-time youth minister, and eventually expanded the part-time preaching position into a full-time role.
 In 2001 a part-time children’s minister was added.
-Currently the church has a full-time pulpit minister, a full-time youth/family minister, two part-time secretaries, and a part-time children’s minister.
+Currently the church has a full-time pulpit minister, a full-time outreach minister, a full-time youth/family minister, a full-time children’s minister, a part-time worship and media manager, and a part-time office manager.

 There will be several prayers during the service.
 And there may be prayers for specific needs and requests.